 Seagate – a Slumbering Beast Awoken

 After a very late arrival to the SSD party, Seagate has been releasing new products at a furious rate.
 Its initial 2.5” offerings were competitive with industry stalwarts Samsung and have been priced more competitively, whilst the firm’s Barracuda and Firecuda 510 M.2 drives once again compare pretty favourably to the Samsung 970 EVO series that have been enthusiast favourites for so long.
-With this, the Firecuda 520 M.2 drive, Seagate is one of the first manufacturers to take advantage of the new PCI Express 4 technology available on the latest AMD Ryzen chipsets.
+With this new Firecuda 520 M.2 drive, however, Seagate is one of the first manufacturers to take advantage of the new PCI Express 4 technology available on the latest AMD Ryzen chipsets.

 What is PCIe 4?

 PCIe 4.0 offers double the peak theoretical bandwidth of the previous 3.0 specification and is featured in AMD’s X570 (Ryzen) and TRX40 (Threadripper) chipsets.
-At time of writing Intel’s most advanced chipsets – the Z390 and positively ancient HEDT X299 – remain limited to PCIe 3.0.
+At time of writing, Intel’s most advanced chipsets – the Z390 and positively ancient HEDT X299 – remain limited to PCIe 3.0.
 Does this really matter?
 Well, yes it does.

 Current flagship M.2 SSD drives are so fast that the 3500-3600 MB/s they max out at when reading and writing is because of PCIe bus saturation rather than a limitation of the chipsets themselves.
 Unfortunately, plugging a PCIe 3.0 drive into a PCIe 4.0 slot doesn’t magic up any extra bandwidth; you need support at both a chipset and an SSD controller level.

 Enter the Seagate Firecuda 520